NeoHW/tp/docs/DeveloperGuide.md

   * Cons: User may find it confusing if same prefix not being entered repeatedly.
 * **Alternative 2**: Adds `,` to the specific field
   * Pros: Ensures that there are no duplicate prefixes in the input command.
-  * Cons: Display may be messy if inputs are long with more than 1 comma.
+  * Cons: Display may be messy if inputs are long with more than one comma.
     <br></br>

 --------------------------------------------------------------------------------------------------------------------